 The 48-hour long event has turned into a summer version of Black Friday in terms of discounts, promotions, and offers.
 Because of the coronavirus pandemic in 2020, however, it was delayed until 13-14 October.
 The event was available in 19 countries worldwide.

-Consumers saved the total amount of over a stunning $1.4 billion through various deals.
+Consumers saved a total of over a stunning $1.4 billion through various deals.
 The US report shows the most popular category was electronics, as 32% of shoppers had bought some electronic device on sale.

 The global music streaming market grows as Cloud changes the digital music experience, and as of Q1 2020, there were over 400 million subscribers worldwide.
 Spotify and Apple Music are the leaders in a very competitive market, but Amazon got another achievement in 2019 — it became the fastest-growing music streaming service.
 The latest data points to 56 million subscribers and a 14% share of worldwide cloud streaming services.